SubhajitMondal95/Breast-cancer-detection-using-logistic-regression/README.md

 ## How to Run

-1. Clone the repository: `git clone https://github.com/YOUR_USERNAME/Breast-Cancer-Prediction.git` (Replace with your repository URL)
+1. Clone the repository: `git clone https://github.com/SubhajitMondal95/Breast-Cancer-Prediction.git`
 2. Install the required libraries: `pip install pandas numpy scikit-learn matplotlib seaborn`
 3. Place the `breast_cancer.csv` file in the same directory as the Python script.
 4. Run the script: `python your_script_name.py` (Replace `your_script_name.py` with the name of your Python file).